vanjs-org/van/addons/van_cone/docs/DECLARATIVE_ROUTES.md

   return div(
     p("Hi I am: " + userInfo.name),
     p("some query string data: " + query.data),
-    outlet()  // would be one of userInbox, userFeed or userGallery );
+    outlet()  // would wrap one of userInbox, userFeed or userGallery with the params, query, context args passed in );
 }